Sale or Lease of Multichannel Video or Information Services Device: Texas Penal Code §31.14

-The Texas Sale or Lease of Multichannel Video or Information Services Device lawmakes it illegal to sell or lease a device (or kit for a device) used to gain unauthorized access to a cable network or other information services provider.
+The Texas Sale or Lease of Multichannel Video or Information Services Device law makes it illegal to sell or lease a device (or kit for a device) used to gain unauthorized access to a cable network or other information services provider.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 31.14.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 1999.

-The Penal Code codifies the Texas Sale or Lease of Multichannel Video or Information Services Device law under Title 7 “Offenses Against Property,” Chapter 31 “Theft.”
+The Penal Code classifies the Texas Sale or Lease of Multichannel Video or Information Services Device law under Title 7 “Offenses Against Property,” Chapter 31 “Theft.”
 Learn more about the Texas offense of Sale or Lease of Multichannel Video or Information Services Device below.

 What is the current Texas law about Sale or Lease of Multichannel Video or Information Services Device?